 By Mark O’Brian

-Mark O’Brian is a professor of biochemistry at the University at Buffalo, and has considerable experience with DNA analysis.
+Mark R. O’Brian is professor of biochemistry at the University at Buffalo.